sanchitdilipjain/aws-s3-security/docs/index.md

         aws s3api head-object --key text01 --bucket ${bucket}
        ```

-        Command succeeded as the host is part of VPC which is allowed to access S3 object
+        Command succeeded as the host is part of VPC which is allowed to access the S3 object

   **v.
 Use AWS Config Rules To Detect A Public Bucket**

-  In this section we will focus on enabling AWS Config which acts a detective measure to ensure the right sets of permission are configured for AWS S3 bucket
+  In this section, we will focus on enabling AWS Config which acts as a detective measure to ensure the right sets of permission are configured for the AWS S3 bucket

-   1. From the AWS console, click Services and select Config
+   1. From the AWS console, click Services, and select Config

    2. Under Settings, leave the default selections and select Next

    3. Under Rules, select S3 service from the search bar.
-Look for s3-bucket-public-read-prohibited and select the rule and Click Next.
+Look for s3-bucket-public-read-prohibited and select the rule and click Next.

    4. Next Review, verify the settings and select Confirm